 In my last post on this subject I wrote:

 In this post I want to deal with Churches that Abuse: Why Good People Do Bad Things.
 This post deals with a very difficult and controversial subject.
-It is easy for us to understand evil actions in a church when it is committed by evil people; wolves in sheep clothing.
+It is easy for us to understand evil actions in a church when they are committed by evil people: wolves in sheep clothing.
 It’s much harder for us to understand evil actions in the church when the evil is committed by individuals who are generally considered good people…

-Let me digress for a moment and lay some ground work for what I will say next.
+Let me digress for a moment and lay some groundwork for what I will say next.
+Evangelicals believe:

 - That what the Bible teaches is to be believed, obeyed, and practiced.

 - The Bible is to be, with rare exception, read in a literal sense.

 - The pastor is called by God to preach and teach the Bible to the church membership.
 I am well aware that a minority of churches have multiple pastors or elders, but the majority of churches are pastored by one person.

 As I mentioned in the previous posts in this series, when we add these things together we end up with a church that believes everything written in the Bible.
 Its members believe they are to live by teachings of the Bible.
 They believe the most important thing in the world is to be obedient to God.

 God has given them a man or a woman (most often a man) to teach and guide them in the teachings of the Bible.
 The pastor is linchpin of the church.
 He is the main cog upon which the machinery of the church turns.
 It is impossible to overemphasize the importance the pastor plays in what people believe and practice.
 The amount of power that a pastor has is astounding.